mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 > header.tar.gz
 > data/0000.tar.gz

-The outout for the version 2 should look similar to the one below:
+The output for the version 2 should look similar to the following:

 > version
 > manifest